Jerrylum/path.jerryio/README.md

 ## Main Features

 ### Functionality
-- Real Bézier curves with full control over the shape of each spline
+- Use Bézier curves with full control over the shape of each segment
 - Add/Delete control points with mouse click
-- Split spline or change spline type with mouse click
+- Split segment or change segment type with mouse click
 - Split path into multiple paths (Coming soon)
 - Edit the exact coordinate of each control point and end point
 - Edit the heading of each end point, support Holonomic drive and Differential drive (See data structure section for more detail)